maninkari/bars-task/README.md

 to run the app run `yarn && yarn start`

-select a file and click the `Add` button
+then select a file and click the `Add` button afterwards